EvyW/ioet_exercise/README.md

 This is a program that computes the salary of employees according to specific rules

 ## Requirements
-Make sure that you have installed python (from 2.7 on)
+Make sure that you have installed python 3

 ## Architecture
 There are 3 main files: